blairw/fedorasetup/README.md

 	- (Part 5) Reboot and then try to hibernate using `systemctl hibernate`

-## Shellstarterkit equivalent
+### Shellstarterkit equivalent
 TODO: send this to https://github.com/blairw/shellstarterkit/

-- Install the Cascadia font (`sudo dnf install -y cascadia-fonts-all`) set it in VSC
+- Install the Cascadia font (`sudo dnf install -y cascadia-fonts-all`) set it in VSC (search for "terminal font" in the preferences)

 - Some Terminal commands:
 ```zsh